Dorabjee Naorojee Mithaiwala

-Dorabjee Naorojee Mithaiwala (sometimes written 'Nowrojee') was an Indian businessman of Parsi descent in Hong Kong.
+Dorabjee Naorojee Mithaiwala (sometimes written 'Nowrojee') was a British businessman of Parsi descent in Hong Kong.

 Early years

 He first arrived in Hong Kong in 1852 as a stowaway aboard a ship from Bombay bound for China and was a cook.

 Career

 Founding of the Star Ferry

 Naorojee is most recognized for the founding of the Kowloon Ferry Company in 1888 for transporting passengers and cargo (especially bread) between Kowloon and Hong Kong Island.
 The company was renamed in 1898 to Star Ferry, which today transports passengers throughout Hong Kong.

-Hotel Business
+Hotel business

-Dorabjee Naorojee was also a hotel entrepreneur, starting the King Edward Hotel in Colonial Hong Kong.
+Dorabjee Naorojee was also a hotel entrepreneur, starting the King Edward Hotel in colonial Hong Kong.
 According to some sources, he leased the Hong Kong Hotel in 1873 for ten years and afterward started one hotel on Pottinger Street and two in Kowloon.